 All GCS courses and PRCA webinars are available for free to GCS members.
+Book a GCS course.

-Clearly you have high level skills in this area but it is essential you still continue to build your expertise.
+It is essential you still continue to build your expertise.
 At this level, it is most effective to network with colleagues, keep abreast of current thinking and contribute to senior practitioner groups both within the profession and across industry.
 As the GCS Professional Development Performance Management Standards specify everyone at Grade 7 and above should be actively helping to up skill others.

 GCS Modern Media Operation Guide

 The GCS Modern Media Operation (MMO) Guide sets out, for the first time, the skills and capabilities government media relations teams require to deal with the combined demands of the general public, ministers and stakeholders in the 24/7/365 digital age.

 GCS Campaign Guide OASIS

 The GCS OASIS Campaigns Guide outlines the five steps you need to create a campaign (Objectives, Audience/Insight, Strategy/Ideas, Implementation, Scoring/Evaluation).
 All government communications professionals regardless of discipline, department or grade should use it.